icidasset/bare-slideshow-js/README.md

 // 3. versions
-versions = {}; // responsive stuff, see below for more information version_element = slideshow_instance.slideshow_element; // the version will be based on the width from this element
+versions = {}; // responsive stuff, see below for more information version_element = slideshow_element; // the version will be based on the width from this element
 ```